Omsk: Imperial period

 The development of the city was generated by the construction of the Trans-Siberian Railway in the 1890s.
 This move led to the significance of Omsk as a logistic hub.
 Many trade companies established stores and offices in Omsk which came to define the character of the city center.
 British, Dutch, and German consulates were established roughly at the same time to represent their commercial interests.
 The pinnacle of development for pre-revolutionary Omsk was the Siberian Exposition of Agriculture and Industry in 1910.
 The popularity of the World Fair contributed to the image of Omsk as the "Chicago of Siberia."

 After the October Revolution, anti-Bolshevik White forces seized control of Omsk.
 The "Provisional All-Russian Government" was established in Omsk in 1918, headed by the Arctic explorer and decorated war hero Admiral Kolchak.
 Omsk was proclaimed the capital of Russia, and its central bank was tasked with safekeeping the former empire's gold reserves.
-These were guarded by a garrison of former Czechoslovakian POWs trapped in Siberia by the chaos of World War I and the subsequent Revolution.
+These were guarded by a garrison of former Czechoslovak POWs trapped in Siberia by the chaos of World War I and the subsequent Revolution.
 Omsk became a prime target for the Red Army, which viewed it as a major focus of their Siberian campaign and eventually forced Kolchak and his government to abandon the city and retreat along the Trans-Siberian eastward to Irkutsk.
 Bolshevik forces entered the city in 1919.